Mary and Jeff Bell Library

 A patron may place a hold on an item that has been checked out by another patron.
 Holds may be placed in person or by telephone with the Circulation Desk.
 When a hold is placed, the patron will be notified when the item is returned.
 The item must be picked up within 7 days or it will be returned to the shelves.
 Patrons must contact the Circulation Desk to place a courtesy recall on an item that has been checked out for an extended period (i.e., 180 days).
 Patrons may check Portal, the online catalog, to verify the due date.
 An overdue item may be recalled at any time and failure to return the item may result in the suspension of borrowing privileges.

 If a faculty member requires a media item that has been placed on reserve by another faculty member, the Media Center will recall the item.
 It is the responsibility of each faculty member to return recalled items at their earliest convenience.

 Faculty members who are unable to return materials on time to the library may call either the Circulation (361) 825-2340 or Media (361) 825-2311 desk to pick up items that are due or overdue.

 At the Circulation Desk or by telephone (361) 825-2340, patrons may request a search for an item missing from the shelf.
 Patrons may request a missing item through InterLibrary Loan.

-When the item is checked out, a bookmark with the due date is placed inside.
+When an item is checked out a receipt with the item's due date will be given to the patron.
 The length of the loan period depends on the patron’s status (see Loan Periods).
 The loan period begins on the date or time of day the item is checked out.

 Books and Government Documents - $.25 per book or government document, per day.
 When fines accumulate to $15.00 (60 days), a block will be placed on the patron’s borrowing privileges.
 The maximum amount of charges that can be accrued for each item is $50.00.